 Resolving Helm Charts

-Artifactory only supports resolution of Helm charts from virtual Helm chart repositories.
-To resolve Helm charts from other local or remote Helm chart repositories, you need to aggregate them in a virtual Helm chart repository.
+JFrog Artifactory supports resolution of Helm charts from local and virtual Helm chart repositories.
+To resolve Helm charts from remote Helm chart repositories, you need to aggregate them in a virtual Helm chart repository.

 To resolve a Helm chart through Artifactory, use the following command:

 Deploying Helm charts is done using cURL, Wget, JFrog CLI or any of the ways described in Deploying Artifacts.